Essex Johnson: Breakout seasons

+In a September 30, 1973 game against the San Diego Chargers, he had 121 rushing yards in 21 attempts and 116 yards receiving, with two touchdown catches (78 and 38 yards).
+After the game, future hall of fame defensive end Deacon Jones said only O.J.
+Simpson was a better running back in the league.
+This was also the game in which football legend Johnny Unitas threw his last touchdown pass.

 Later career

 In 1974, beset by a knee injury, Johnson played in only five games, with 44 yards in 19 attempts (a 2.3 average) and eight receptions for 85 yards (a 10.6 average) and one touchdown.

-In 1975, after undergoing his second knee surgery in an 18-month span, he bounced back and played in all 14 games, starting one, gaining 177 yards on 58 attempts (a 3.1 average) with one touchdown and 25 receptions for 196 yards (a 7.8 average) and one touchdown.
+In 1975, after undergoing his second knee surgery in an 18-month span, he bounced back and played in all 14 games, starting one, gaining 177 yards on 58 attempts (a 3.1 average) with one touchdown, along with 25 receptions for 196 yards (a 7.8 average) and one touchdown.

-After eight seasons with the Bengals, during training camp prior to the 1976 season, the Bengals waived their career rushing leader on July 14, 1975 due to concerns about his knee.
+After eight seasons with the Bengals, during training camp prior to the 1976 season, the Bengals waived their career rushing leader on July 14, 1975, due to concerns about his knee.